-- (3) Other retirement with at least 25 years of credited service, except that an employee who leaves State employment, is subsequently rehired and retires must have at least 25 years of credited service with at least three years of credited service from the most recent date of reemployment.
+(3) Other retirement with at least 25 years of eligibility points, except that an employee who leaves State employment, is subsequently rehired and retires must have at least 25 years of eligibility points with at least three years of eligibility points from the most recent date of reemployment.
 However, if the departure from State employment was due to furlough and the employee returns during the recall period, this three year requirement will not apply.
-If the employee had qualified, other than through disability retirement, for Employer paid coverage in the REHP prior to the most recent rehire period, this three year requirement will not apply. - (4) For purposes of eligibility for REHP coverage under this Section, credited service earned on or after July 1, 2007, will be limited to service as a Commonwealth employee which otherwise counts as credited service under the retirement systems' rules in effect from time to time.
-Employees hired on or after July 1, 2007 who have earned credited service under the retirement systems' rules with another employer will not have that service counted for purposes of eligibility for REHP coverage, unless they were employed by the Commonwealth prior to July 1, 2007.
-If it is determined by the retirement system that a Commonwealth employee is eligible for additional credited service for military service, such credited service will be included in the determination of eligibility for REHP coverage.
-For State Employees Defined Contribution Plan participants, the Office of Administration will determine if a Commonwealth employee is eligible for additional credited service for military service using the same criteria as the State Employees' Retirement System.
+If the employee had qualified, other than through disability retirement, for Employer paid coverage in the REHP prior to the most recent rehire period, this three year requirement will not apply.

+(4) For the purposes of eligibility for REHP coverage under this section, eligibility points earned on or after July 1, 2007, will be limited to service as a Commonwealth employee which otherwise counts as eligibility points under the retirement systems' rules in effect from time to time.
+Employees hired on or after July 1, 2007 who have earned eligibility points under the retirement systems' rules with another employer will not have that service counted for purposes of eligibility for REHP coverage, unless they were employed by the Commonwealth prior to July 1, 2007.
+If it is determined by the retirement system that a Commonwealth employee is eligible for additional eligibility for REHP coverage.
+For State Employees Defined Contribution Plan participants, the Office of Administration will determine if a Commonwealth employee is eligible for additional eligibility points for military service using the same criteria as the State Employees' Retirement System.
 The phrase "Commonwealth employee" shall be limited to service earned through an employing agency eligible to participate in the Commonwealth's Life Insurance Program.